aws-samples/dicom-metadata-extractor-serverless-datalake/README.md

         Confirm changes before deploy [y/N]: y
         #SAM needs permission to be able to create roles to connect to the resources in your template
         Allow SAM CLI IAM role creation [Y/n]: y
+        	#Preserves the state of previously provisioned resources when an operation fails
+	      Disable rollback [y/N]: y
         Save arguments to configuration file [Y/n]: y SAM configuration file [samconfig.toml]: `HIT ENTER`
-        SAM configuration environment [default]: `HIT ENTER` ...
+        SAM configuration environment [default]: `HIT ENTER`

+        Looking for resources needed for deployment:
+	      Managed S3 bucket: aws-sam-cli-managed-default-samclisourcebucket-XXXXXXXXXX
+	      A different default S3 bucket can be set in samconfig.toml Image repositories: Not found.
+	      #Managed repositories will be deleted when their functions are removed from the template and deployed
+	      Create managed ECR repositories for all functions?
+[Y/n]: y ...

 Previewing CloudFormation changeset before deployment